1998–99 Iowa State Cyclones men's basketball team: Offseason departures

 Despite transferring into the program as sharp-shooters from junior colleges the previous year, both Delvin Washington and Jerry Curry transferred out after a single season citing lack of playing time from poor shooting.

-After only playing four games during the 1997-98 season Lamont Sides transferred to Allegany College in Maryland.
+After only playing four games during the 1997–98 season Lamont Sides transferred to Allegany College in Maryland.

 Even though Andy Stensrud originally came to Iowa State on a basketball team he left the team after the 1997–98 season to join the football team.
 After four years of football he would go on to play in the NFL.

-Presesaon
+Preseason

 Paul Shirley had a stress fracture in the off-season and had to sit out the 1998–99 season with a red-shirt.

 Iowa State signed West Virginia Wesleyan transfer Dewayne Johns in the off season.
 He struggled with the adjustment to student-athlete life and was kicked off the team during exhibition play.

 Kantrail Horton transferred into the program mid-season from Middle Georgia JC but coach Eustacy elected to have him red-shirt to preserve his full two years of eligibility.